TuwaIO/pulsar-core/apps/docs/src/content/apiReference/pulsar-core/src/type-aliases/ITxTrackingStore.md

 > **initializeTransactionsPool**: () => `Promise`\<`void`\>

-Initializes all active trackers for pending transactions in the pool.
+Initializes trackers for all pending transactions in the pool.
-This is useful for resuming tracking after a page reload.
+This is essential for resuming tracking after a page reload.

 #### Returns